RajaRakoto/plum/README.md

 </div>
 <br>

-- **Bootstrap:** sass-eo integre la code source SASS de bootstrap 5 afin d'utiliser partiellement ses fonctionnalitEs -> https://getbootstrap.com/docs/5.0/getting-started/introduction/
+- **Bootstrap:** sass-eo integrates the SASS source code of bootstrap 5 in order to partially use its functionalities -> https://getbootstrap.com/docs/5.0/getting-started/introduction/

 <br>

-- **Semantic-ui:** je trouve personnellement ce framework la meilleure alternative à BT5, sematic-ui facilite la création de mises en page responsives, l'un des avantages de ce framework est qu'il intègre semantic-ui-react, une collection de composants React de Semantic-ui
+- **Semantic-ui:** I personally find this framework the best alternative to BT5, sematic-ui facilitates the creation of responsive layouts, one of the advantages of this framework is that it integrates semantic-ui-react , a collection of React components from Semantic-ui
   - semantic-ui -> https://semantic-ui.com/introduction/getting-started.html
   - semantic-ui-react -> https://react.semantic-ui.com/

 <br>

-- **Milligrid:** Milligrid est un system de grille CSS flexbox configurable et facile a apprendre basée sur Milligram -> http://bencoveney.github.io/Milligrid/
+- **Milligrid:** Milligrid is a configurable and easy to learn CSS flexbox grid system based on Milligram -> http://bencoveney.github.io/Milligrid/